csswizardry/csswizardry.github.com/_posts/2012-12-06-my-git-workflow-for-inuit-css.md

 ## Completing the feature

 It is worth noting that most features, like this one, can be quantified and deemed ‘complete’, but a branch like `misc-typo-fixes` will have a potentially infinite lifespan and _cannot_ usually be considered ‘done’.
 Depending on this, the next parts of my workflow may differ.
-If the feature _does_ have finite scope—and can be deemed ‘done’—then once I’m happy with it, I `diff` it against `master`:
+If the feature _does_ have finite scope — and can be deemed ‘done’ — then once I’m happy with it, I `diff` it against `master`:

     $ git diff master feature/responsive